51Degrees/documentation/src/examples/customelement/onpremise.md

 that the @aspectengine will use, and where to make a temporary copy if required.

 The constructor will also read the @datafile containing the star signs into memory.
-This is done in another method so that it can also be used by the `RefreshData` method when a new @datafile is downloaded (not applicable for this example as star sign data is static)..
+This is done in another method so that it can also be used by the `RefreshData` method when a new @datafile is downloaded (this is not applicable for this example as star sign data is static).
 ```{cs}
 //public class SimpleFlowElement : FlowElementBase<IAgeData, IElementPropertyMetaData>
 public class SimpleOnPremiseEngine : OnPremiseAspectEngineBase<IAgeData, IAspectPropertyMetaData>